Acitulen/DebugMod/README.md

 - Turn on/off all the lights.
 - Clean all base walls and floors from stains.
 - Remove all useless (non-recyclable) trash.
+- Clean main base window.
 - Fix broken radio tower.
 - Reboot transformers.
 - Base power control.

-## Actor locator:
+## Object locator:
 - Find any actor in the world.
+- Find any props in the world.
-- Get actor locations.
+- Get objects locations.
-- Teleport to actors.
+- Teleport to objects.
-- Teleport actors to player.
+- Teleport objects to player.
-- Inspect actors.
+- Inspect objects.
-- Destroy actors.
+- Destroy objects.

 ## Servers:
 - Break servers.